Do not forget your passport

-The most frequent dishes you can order in a Greek tavern is Greek (horiatiki) salad, grilled fish of any kind (pay attention because big fish are sold by the kilo and they can be very expensive), fried squids (kalamari) moussaka and pies (cheese pie or spinach pie mostly).
+The most frequent dishes you can order in a Greek tavern is Greek salad (horiatiki), grilled fish of any kind (pay attention because big fish are sold by the kilo and they can be very expensive), fried squids (kalamari), moussaka and pies (cheese pie or spinach pie mostly).

 Greeks love meat.
 Although there are usually not special vegetarian dishes in the Greek taverns, many Greek dishes are composed only of vegetals.
-But you will not find many vegetarians restaurants in Greece.
+You will not find many dedicated vegetarians restaurants in Greece.

 Greek eating hours